edinburgh-napier/set09121/lectures/lecture2.md

 <!-- .element: class="fragment" -->

 Each operating system has it's own way of doing this.
-(See POSIX)
 <!-- .element: class="fragment" -->

 So, we use libraries that do all this for us.